 Sedalia – October 15, 1864 – While Confederate Brigadier Generals John B. Clark and Joe Shelby were engaged in the Battle of Glasgow, General Price sent Brigadier General M. Jeff Thompson and elements of Shelby’s Iron Brigade, including about 1,500 men, to attack the town of Sedalia, Missouri.
-The Confederates defeated and captured the Missouri Union militia stationed there in two fortified redoubts, and then some of the Confederates troops began sacking the town.
+The Confederates defeated and captured the Missouri Union militia stationed there in two fortified redoubts, and then some of the Confederates’ troops began sacking the town.
 Realizing what was happening, Thompson ordered them to stop, permitting them to keep only the weapons, equipment, and horses he had already seized from the patroled defenders.
 Thompson and his men then left Sedalia to rejoin Price’s main force.

-Independence – 2 – October 22, 1864 – Part of Price’s Missouri Expedition this skirmish took place in Jackson County on October 22, 1864.
-Major General Sterling Price’s army rode west in the direction of Kansas City.
-On the night of the 21st, he camped at Independence and resumed his westward march the next morning with Brigadier General Joe Shelby’s division in the lead followed by Brigadier General John S. Marmaduke’s division, with Brigadier General James Fagan’s division bringing up the rear.
-While Shelby’s men met success at Byram’s Ford, the other two columns did not fare as well.
-Major General Alfred Pleasonton’s Union force crossed the Little Blue, beat up a Rebel brigade in Fagan’s command, and occupied Independence.
-Marmaduke’s division then met Pleasonton about two miles west of Independence, hit the Federals hard, pressed them back, and held them at bay until the morning of the 23rd.
-Pleasonton’s actions, however, frightened Price and his army, and influenced them, after they had crossed the Big Blue, to send their wagon trains to Little Santa Fe on the Fort Scott Road.
-The Confederate victory resulted in 140 Confederate casualties, the number of Union casualties is unknown.
+Independence – 2 – October 22, 1864 – Part of Price’s Missouri Expedition, this skirmish took place in Jackson County on October 22, 1864.
+Major General Sterling Price’s army rode west toward Kansas City.
+On the night of the 21st, he camped at Independence and resumed his westward march the next morning with Brigadier General Joe Shelby’s division in the lead, followed by Brigadier General John S. Marmaduke’s division, with Brigadier General James Fagan’s division bringing up the rear While Shelby’s men met success at Byram’s Ford, the other two columns did not fare as well Major General Alfred Pleasonton’s Union force crossed the Little Blue, beat up a Rebel brigade in Fagan’s command, and occupied Independence Marmaduke’s division then met Pleasonton about two miles west of Independence, hit the Federals hard, pressed them back, and held them at bay until the morning of the 23rd Pleasonton’s actions, however, frightened Price and his army, and influenced them, after they had crossed the Big Blue, to send their wagon trains to Little Santa Fe on the Fort Scott Road.
+The Confederate victory resulted in 140 Confederate casualties; the number of Union casualties is unknown.

 Westport – October 23, 1864 – Confederate Major General Sterling Price’s Missouri Expedition had changed course from St. Louis and Jefferson City to Kansas City and Fort Leavenworth.
-As his army neared Kansas City, Major General Samuel R. Curtis’s Army of the Border blocked its way west, while Major General Alfred Pleasonton’s provisional cavalry division was closing on their rear.
+As his army neared Kansas City, Major General Samuel R. Curtis’ Army of the Border blocked its way west.
+At the same time, Major General Alfred Pleasonton’s provisional cavalry division closed on their rear.
 Price decided that he needed to deal with the two Union forces and decided to attack them one at a time.
-With Pleasonton still behind him, Price chose to strike Curtis at Westport first.
-Curtis had established strong defensive lines and during a four-hour battle, the Confederates hurled themselves at the Union forces but to no avail.
+With Pleasonton still behind him, Price chose to strike Curtis at Westport.
+First, Curtis had established strong defensive lines, and during a four-hour battle, the Confederates hurled themselves at the Union forces but to no avail.
 The Rebels could not break the Union lines and retreated south.
-Westport was the decisive battle of Price’s Missouri Expedition, and from this point on, the Rebels were in retreat.
-Estimated casualties in the Union victory were 1,500 for both Union and Confederate.
+Westport was the decisive battle of Price’s Missouri Expedition, and from then on, the Rebels were in retreat.
+The estimated casualties in the Union victory were 1,500 for both Union and Confederates.

 Marmaton River – October 25, 1864 – Also called the Battle of Shiloh Creek or Charlot’s Farm, this skirmish occurred on October 25, 1864, as part of Price’s Missouri Expedition.
-Following the Battle of Mine Creek, Major General Sterling Price continued his cartage towards Fort Scott.
-In the late afternoon of October 25, Price’s supply train had difficulty crossing the Marmiton River ford, and, like at Mine Creek, Price had to make a stand.
-Brigadier General John S. McNeil, commanding two brigades of Pleasonton’s cavalry division, attacked the Confederate troops that Price and his officers rallied, including a sizable number of unarmed men.
-McNeil observed the sizable Confederate force, not knowing that many of them were unarmed, and refrained from an all-out assault.
-After about two hours of skirmishing, Price continued his retreat and McNeil could not mount an effective pursuit.
-Price’s army was broken by this time, and it was simply a question of how many men he could successfully evacuate to friendly territory.
+Major General Sterling Price continued his cartage towards Fort Scott following the Battle of Mine Creek.
+In the late afternoon of October 25, Price’s supply train had difficulty crossing the Marmiton River ford, and, like at Mine Creek, Price had to make a stand Brigadier General John S. McNeil, commanding two brigades of Pleasonton’s cavalry division, attacked the Confederate troops that Price and his officers rallied, including a sizable number of unarmed men.
+Not knowing that many were unarmed, McNeil observed the sizable Confederate force and refrained from an all-out assault.
+After about two hours of skirmishing, Price continued his retreat, and McNeil could not mount an effective pursuit Price’s army was broken by this time.
+It was simply a question of how many men he could successfully evacuate to friendly territory.
 There was an unknown number of casualties in the Union victory.